 As a member of the Schengen Area, and being surrounded by fellow Schengen countries, border crossings aren’t something you have to think about much when overlanding through France (although police do sometimes board trains near borders to check IDs).

-As well as the Eurostar trains through the Channel Tunnel, there are a multitude of ferry services connecting France’s northern coastline with the southern coasts of Britain and Ireland (a rail pass gets you a 30% discount on the ferry routes shown here).
+As well as the Eurostar trains through the Channel Tunnel, there are a multitude of ferry services connecting France’s northern coastline with the southern coasts of Britain and Ireland which you can book online here (a rail pass gets you a 30% discount on the ferry routes shown here).
 If you take a bus from London to Europe, sometimes it will cross to France inside a vehicle carriage going through the tunnel, and sometimes it will board a car ferry.
 I’ve experienced both, and the ferry is far, far better – the White Cliffs of Dover are the first / last thing you see of England over the horizon, and it’s nice to stroll the decks and take in the sea air, or have a beer.
 On the train, the bus parks inside a box and turns off the engine, and you just sit there with the lights on looking at an interior wall a few inches beyond the bus window with just the slight swayings and vibrations of the train telling you you’re actually moving; it is somewhat interesting, once, but quite weird and nowhere near as fun as the ferry.

 Things to do in France

 Eat and drink.
 France takes its food very seriously, and while the best of it can be pretty budget-busting you can gorge yourself on cheap-yet-amazing wines and cheeses, crepes and baguettes.

 Go skiing in the French Alps, home to the world’s largest ski areas.